todds-encoder/todds/ANALYSIS.md

 ### [Webb Space Telescope - “Cosmic Cliffs” in the Carina Nebula](https://webbtelescope.org/contents/media/images/2022/031/01G77PKB8NKR7S8Z6HBXMYATGJ)

-This dataset contains a single, huge image. todds design makes it more performant processing multiple files of small or medium size at once.
-This dataset checks if the performance of the encoder suffers when encountering the opposite case.
+This dataset contains a single, huge image. todds performs better when processing multiple files of small or medium size at once.
+This dataset checks how much the performance of the encoder suffers when encountering the opposite case.

 ```
 mkdir 05_cosmic_cliffs